dashaluna/hm-content-toc/readme.txt

 = 1.0.2 =
 * Added Human Made as contributor to the plugin.
+* Added `Translations Available` info to the main description.

 = 1.0.1 =
 * Removed a full stop at the end of the plugin description as it was too long by WP standards - doh!